gerarddvb/Homebridge-on-RaspberryPi/README.md

 # Setup Raspberry Pi

-First we need to setup the Raspberry Pi, open terminal and enter the following command:
+First you need to setup the Raspberry Pi, open terminal and enter the following command:

 ```
 sudo raspi-config